A Procedure for the Conduct of Elections to the Senate and the Board

 These procedures have been developed to meet the requirements for elections as set forth in the University Act of the Legislative Assembly of British Columbia.

 The following definitions have been drawn from the Act and applied to the University of the Fraser Valley (UFV).

 - "Faculty member" means a person employed by UFV as an instructor, lecturer, assistant professor, associate professor, professor, or in an equivalent position designated by the Senate.

-- "Support staff" means employees of UFV who are not (a) officers of the university, or (b) deans or faculty members.
+- "Support staff" means employees of UFV who are not (a) officers of the university, or (b) faculty members.

 - "Student" means a person who is presently enrolled at UFV in a credit course or who is designated by resolution of the Senate as a student.

 - “Officer of the University” is the president, a vice-president, an associate vice-president, a dean, an associate dean, an executive director, an associate director, a director (excluding directors of schools within a faculty who are voting faculty members), the registrar, and deputy registrar.